hitem/mediarr/README.md

 ## What is Mediarr?

-Mediarr is a set of Docker containers that run Plex, Radarr, Sonarr, Jackett, Rtorrent and Rutorrent.
+Mediarr is a set of Docker containers that run Plex, Radarr, Sonarr, Jackett, Rtorrent, Rutorrent and Nginx.

 ## Getting started